 Basic first aid for sore and damaged nipples

 - Saline soaks: 1/4 to 1/2 teaspoon of sea salt or table salt to 8 ounces warm water.
 Make this solution and heat it to desired warmth.
-Place solution in a shot glass or tea cup and invert over nipple.
-The salt water will soothe pain, clean any wounds, and promote healing.
-Soak about 10 minutes.
+Place solution in a shot glass or teacup and invert over nipple.
+The saltwater will soothe pain, clean any wounds, and promote healing.
+Soak for about 10 minutes.
 Rinse afterward with fresh water.

-- Nipple ointment: There are hundreds of products on the market.
+- Nipple ointment: Using some products can help soothe and repair dry or cracked nipples.
 Nipples with broken skin need to be kept moisturized to prevent scabbing.
 Do not air dry.
-Air drying causes the cracks to contract and then deepen next time the breast is stimulated for milk removal.
-Always wash hands before applying nipple ointment.
+Air drying causes the cracks to contract and then deepen the next time the breast is stimulated for milk removal.

-- c) All Purpose Nipple Ointment by prescription only.
+- All-Purpose Nipple Ointment by prescription only.
 This ointment contains 3 drugs: mupirocin, betamethasone, and miconazole.
 This product should only be used for 5-7 days to avoid thinning of the skin on the nipple.
 This is a lot of medicine at once and is usually more medicine than needed.

-- d) Medihoney is a medical grade manuka honey for wound healing.
+- Medihoney is a medical-grade manuka honey for wound healing.
 It comes in gel or paste.
-It works well for deep wounds and preventing the dressing from sticking.
+It works well for deep wounds and prevents the dressing from sticking.

 Ideally, after nursing or pumping, apply the saline soak.
 Rinse, then apply nipple ointment.
 This will give the nipples a rest period to benefit from the treatment.
 This is basic wound care that can safely be repeated after feeds or pumps.

 Danielle Downs Spradlin, MFA, IBCLC, CLC, BRMT, NOMAS